erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 This error showed up in my app's WSGI error logs.
 Initially, I researched and attempted to install the `formatter module <https://pypi.org/project/formatter/>`__.
-I believe this was caused by attempting to run Python code compiled to a .w2p fileon Python 3.11 on a Python 3.10 interpreter.
+I believe this was caused by attempting to run Python code compiled to a .w2p file on Python 3.11 on a Python 3.10 interpreter.
 However, I didn't know how to solve it until after I saw the next error.

 ------------